 ENGINEERING FACULTY OPENING: FULL TIME, TENURE TRACK

-The Calvin College Department of Engineering invites applications for an open tenure-track position to begin August 2019.
+The Calvin University Department of Engineering invites applications for an open tenure-track position to begin August 2020, pending administrative approval.

 Desired Education and Experience